Apfeh/SWP316D-Group-N-Repo/Readme.txt

 pip install face-recognition

---if face-recognition fails download this file https://github.com/z-mahmud22/Dlib_Windows_Python3.x/blob/main/dlib-19.24.99-cp312-cp312-win_amd64.whl then pip install dlib-19.24.99-cp312-cp312-win_amd64.whl (note you have to the in the directory of the downloaded dlib) then pip install face-recognition
+--if face-recognition fails download this file https://github.com/z-mahmud22/Dlib_Windows_Python3.x/blob/main/dlib-19.24.99-cp312-cp312-win_amd64.whl then pip install dlib-19.24.99-cp312-cp312-win_amd64.whl (note you have to run this command in the directory of the downloaded dlib) then pip install face-recognition